Marc Hauser: Scientific misconduct

-A 2002 paper published in the journal Cognition was retracted.

-In this paper, Hauser and his collaborators concluded that cotton-top tamarin monkeys could learn simple rule-like patterns.

 In two additional published papers, some field notes or video recordings were "incomplete", although Hauser and his co-author replicated the experiments.
 The Proceedings of the Royal Society published the replication of the missing data in an addendum to one of the papers.

 In April 2011 Hauser and Justin Wood (coauthor of the original paper) replicated the results of the 2007 Science study and published them—as an addendum—in the journal.

-Charles Gross published an article in The Nation that detailed the Hauser case (Disgrace: On Marc Hauser.
-A case of scientific misconduct at Harvard).